DutchAzureMeetup/StarWarsCosmos/Facilitator/README.md

-# Cosmos DB: TIE Fighter Troubles - Faciliator Resources
+# Cosmos DB: TIE Fighter Troubles - Facilitator Resources

 This folder contains the required resources for facilitating this Cosmos DB lab: a planet name lookup table and a dashboard API & client application for displaying attendee achievements.